 Once it is checked and deemed incorrect then the first or a third person corrects the mistake and the second or a fourth person checks it again, which means a minimum of 4 people will have been paid, and this rises in further increments of 2, depending on how many times the job goes around the correction loop.

 Finally, some things that are checked and then passed as correct may well, in fact, still be wrong, causing confusion, complaints and penalties later on.
 This is known as the ‘hidden factory’.

 Let’s now think about the impact on the people

-When a company develops a culture of checking, and investing a lot of money to pay people to check, what they are actually doing is paying people to find errors that the process has allowed other people to make.
-Unfortunately, the cause for error is often not seen as the process; it is seen as the person.
+When a company develops a culture of checking and investing a lot of money to pay people to check, what they are actually doing is paying people to find errors that the process has allowed other people to make.
+Unfortunately, the cause for the error is often not seen as the process; it is seen as the person.

 We have all made mistakes; it happens, and quite rightly most people get back up and learn from them.
 However, when you are informed that you have made a mistake, how do you feel, pleased?
 Generally not.
 Potentially worse, the people who found the mistake tend to feel pleased with themselves, because that is what they are paid to do; find errors.
 What motivation do the checkers have in terms of developing the process?

 We have heard clients say things like “if the process was mistake proofed we would be out of a job”.
 This is exactly where companies do not want to be.
-Teams who aren’t empowered to evaluate and improve their own processes and ‘assure’ the customer that they will receive their product right first time.
+Teams who aren’t empowered to evaluate and improve their own processes and ‘assure’ the customer that they will receive their product right the first time.